 Preparing for an SSDI hearing

-The guidance below applies to any SSDI hearing, not specifically to Judge Stevens Bentley's bench.
+The guidance below applies to any SSDI hearing, not specifically to Judge Bentley's bench.
 Judge-specific preparation guidance requires a corpus of public Appeals Council decisions involving each judge, which we haven't built yet.

 - Bring a clean treating-physician record.
 Longitudinal primary-care or specialist notes spanning the disability period, with consistent symptom documentation, are typically the strongest evidence at hearing.
 A single month's records usually aren't enough.